 By multiplying your BMR by your activity factor you now have an estimate of the total number of calories you should eat each day to maintain your current weight.

-If you are at your ideal weight, you can simply use this number to determine your daily calorie needs.
+If you are trying to maintain your weight, you can simply use this number to determine your daily calorie needs.
 However, if you are looking to lose or gain weight, you first need to adjust this number based on weight goals.

 In the above example, if this woman was moderately active, her TDEE would be:

 TDEE = 1464 × 1.55 = 2269 kcal

-If you want to lose weight, reduce your calorie intake by 15–25%.
+If you want to lose weight, reduce your calorie intake by about 500 calories per day.
 If weight gain is the goal, you will need to increase your calories.
 Some suggest to increase calories by 5–15% or 400 to 500 calories per day.

-If the same woman in the example wishes to lose weight, she would multiply this TDEE by .15 to .25 and subtract this from her TDEE.
+If the same woman in the example wishes to lose weight, she would subtract 500 calories from her TDEE.